Sean Diddy Combs and Cassie Break Up

 It's over again between Sean "Diddy" Combs and Cassie.

-The 48-year-old rapper and producer and 32-year-old singer and model, whose full name is Cassie Ventura, split several months ago, according to People and other reports.
+E!
+News can confirm that the 48-year-old rapper and producer and 32-year-old singer and model, whose full name is Cassie Ventura, split several months ago.
 Diddy and Cassie, who were together on and off for reportedly more than a decade, have not commented.

 "The decision was amicable and they remain friends," a source told People.
 "Cassie is going to focus on her music and acting career."